-Members of the Prosecution Service will be entitled to their position and to promotion within the Corps of Public Prosecutors under the conditions established by law.
+Members of the Prosecution Service will be entitled to their position and to promotion within the Prosecution Profession under the conditions established by law.
 Attendant upon positions with the Prosecution Service will be any honorary consideration established by the regulations.